 |[company_signature] *2||Signature||Company Signature|

-1 The [candidate_signature] variable can be used more one time, but it must always be included in your offer document at least once.
+1 The [candidate_signature] variable can be used more one time, but it must always be included in your document at least once.

 2 A [company_signature] variable is available with an Advanced Annual plan and can be included more than one time if needed.
 It can only be used for offer type templates.

 If you want to add your own custom variables to a document, include text in brackets with the desired variable name, e.g. [hours_in_office], [department].
 You must use the Latin alphabet and the variable cannot include any spaces.
 With the Workable Advanced Annual plan, accounts can have custom variables added which will appear in the list of common variables for external or internal use.